 Our schools' conferences are for students and their teachers interested in finding out more about the cutting edge research happening in the field of Chemistry.

-The conferences, usually held in Spring (Key Stage 4, 14-16 yrs) and Autumn (Key Stage 5, 16-19 yrs) each year, feature LIVE talks and Q&As with researchers from the Department of Chemistry, University of Oxford, as well as guests from other leading institutions across the globe.
+The conferences, usually held in Spring (Key Stage 4, 14-16 yrs) and Autumn (Key Stage 5, 16-19 yrs) each year, feature LIVE talks and Q&As with researchers from the Department of Chemistry, University of Oxford, and may include guests from other leading institutions across the globe.

 Previous conference talks and Q&As, where available, can be accessed below.